allenyip/en/_posts/2013-01-24-prolog-logic-programming-and-programming-paradigm.md

 layout: post

 ---
 Recently I did a research about Prolog language in my Artificial Intelligence class.
-I finally got a chance to see what logic programming is.
+I finally got a chance to see what logic programming reallys is.
 (No pressure, no power, what a lazy pig...)
 At the very start I just want to write something about Prolog, but it seems like I have so many things to talk about, so this post ends up with the title of Prolog, Logic Programming and Programming Paradigm.

 ---